jonasoesch/p9/paper.md

 #### H3: Cueing

-Animated transitions will focus the reader on the characters the author intended because it attracts attention (see >>Attract attention).
+Animated transitions will focus the reader on the characters the author intended because it attracts attention (see section [-@sec:attract-attention]).
 This will lead them to more often interpret the relationship between the charts as the author intended and to talk about the characters the author wants.

 #### H4: Object constancy